 Computers are the basic necessity of everyone’s life and therefore have been evolving over a period of time.
 The latest evolving technology is conversational computing for the business world.

-In 1966, decades before the emergence of personal computing, computer scientists Joseph Weizenbaum of the MIT Artificial Intelligence Laboratory in Cambridge, Massachusetts, wrote a short program that went down in software history.
+In 1966, decades before the emergence of personal computing, computer scientists Joseph Weizenbaum of the MIT artificial intelligence laboratory in Cambridge, Massachusetts, wrote a short program that went down in software history.
 The program seemed to be able to fool users into believing that they were conversing with a real Human.
 However, Weizenbaum himself did not claim that ELIZA was genuinely intelligent.
-However, it was the first Chabot in the history.
+However, it was the first Chabot in history.

 User: Men are all alike

 User: Well, my boyfriend made me come here

 User: He says I’m depressed much of the time

 Computer: I AM SORRY TO HEAR YOU ARE DEPRESSED